o3de/o3de.org/content/docs/user-guide/features/visualization/cinematics/track-view/nodes-color-correction.md

 ---
-description: ' Use the Color Correction node in Lumberyard''s <guilabel>Track View</guilabel> editor to change the CMYK, brightness, contrast, saturation, and hue in a scene in Lumberyard. '
+description: ' Use the Color Correction node in O3DE''s <guilabel>Track View</guilabel> editor to change the CMYK, brightness, contrast, saturation, and hue in a scene in O3DE. '
 title: Color Correction Node
 ---
 # Color Correction Node {#cinematics-track-view-nodes-color-correction}